Worship at Martensville Baptist Church

-Each one of our services is approximately 1 hour and 15 minutes in length, although we encourage you to come early and hang around after.
+Each one of our services is approximately 1 hour in length, although we encourage you to come early and hang around after.
 Fellowship and community are important parts of worship too!

 Most of our services are led in a fairly informal manner.
 Our music is led by a band and the times of teaching focus on practical application of the Bible to personal and church life.

 We encourage everyone to come as you are, but be ready to allow God to speak and transform you.
 We’re not really concerned about how you dress or any of that stuff.
 Part of our mission as a church is to meet each other, wherever we’re at, and help one another grow in our walk with God.
 So we’re not overly concerned about how you dress or other surface-level externals.
 We simply want to be an caring community who seeks to hear and obey God as he speaks to us.

 The Form of our Worship